- Relevant Policies

 - Candidates submit material for positions at the University in confidence.
 In practice, these materials can include CVs, letters of reference, and samples of scholarly work.
 Such material should remain confidential to the members of the duly constituted search committee.
 Please see PDAD&C #32, 2001-02 for more information on the confidentiality of search committee records.

 Section 1:5:ii of the PPAA requests “a current CV and several letters of recommendation indicating the candidate’s capacity for scholarship as evidenced by teaching and research.”

 As of October 17, 2001, Employment and Skills Development Canada (ESDC) has revised its policies and procedures regarding recruitment of foreign academics.
 This resulted in the abolishment of the “two-tier” system that had been in place since 1981.
 While a “Canadians first” policy remains, the ability to advertise and recruit simultaneously in both Canada and abroad is available in all disciplines to universities across the country.

 See further details about the temporary foreign worker program.
 Also, see the U of T recruiting foreign academics tip sheet.

 Keep a record of all attempts through written or personal communication or other means that you have made to find qualified Canadian or permanent residents to fill the position.
-Photocopies of advertisements as they appear on the U of T academic employment opportunities website, in journals, newsletters and newspapers are required as evidence that the advertising was done and, in the event that a non-Canadian is hired, form part of the documentation required by ESDC/Service Canada.
+Copies of advertisements as they appear on the U of T faculty job board, in journals, newsletters, and newspapers are required as evidence that the advertising was done and, in the event that a non-Canadian is hired, form part of the documentation required by ESDC/Service Canada.